Salvador Allende: 1970 election

-Allende was considered part of the moderate wing of the Socialists, with support from the Communists who favored taking power via parliamentary democracy; in contrast, the left-wing of the Socialists (led by Carlos Altamirano) and several other far-left parties called for violent insurrection.
+Allende was considered part of the moderate wing of the socialists, with support from the communists who favored taking power via parliamentary democracy; in contrast, the left-wing of the socialists (led by Carlos Altamirano) and several other far-left parties called for violent insurrection.
 Some argue, however, that this was reversed at the end of his period in office.

 Allende won the 1970 Chilean presidential election as leader of the Unidad Popular ("Popular Unity") coalition.
-On 4 September 1970, he obtained a narrow plurality of 36.2% to 34.9% over Jorge Alessandri, a former president, with 27.8% going to a third candidate (Radomiro Tomic) of the Christian Democratic Party (PDC).
-According to the Chilean Constitution of the time, if no presidential candidate obtained a majority of the popular vote, Congress would choose one of the two candidates with the highest number of votes as the winner.
+On 4 September 1970, he obtained a narrow plurality of 36.6% to 35.3% over Jorge Alessandri, a former president, with 27.8% going to a third candidate, Radomiro Tomic of the Christian Democratic Party (PDC).
+According to the Chilean constitution of the time, if no presidential candidate obtained a majority of the popular vote, Congress would choose one of the two candidates with the highest number of votes as the winner.
 Tradition was for Congress to vote for the candidate with the highest popular vote, regardless of margin.
-Indeed, former president Jorge Alessandri had been elected in 1958 with only 31.6% of the popular vote, defeating Allende.
+Former president Jorge Alessandri had been elected in 1958 with a plurality of 31.6% over Allende's 28.85%.

 One month after the election, on 20 October, while the Senate had still to reach a decision and negotiations were actively in place between the Christian Democrats and the Popular Unity, General René Schneider, Commander in Chief of the Chilean Army, was shot resisting a kidnap attempt by a group led by General Roberto Viaux.
-Hospitalized, he died of his wounds three days later, on 23 October.
+Hospitalized, he died of his wounds three days later on 23 October.
 Schneider was a defender of the "constitutionalist" doctrine that the army's role is exclusively professional, its mission being to protect the country's sovereignty and not to interfere in politics.

 General Schneider's death was widely disapproved of and, for the time, ended military opposition to Allende, whom the Congress finally chose on 24 October.
 On 26 October, President Eduardo Frei named General Carlos Prats as commander in chief of the army to replace René Schneider.
-Allende assumed the Presidency on 3 November 1970 after signing a Statute of Constitutional Guarantees proposed by the Christian Democrats in return for their support in Congress.
+Allende assumed the presidency on 3 November 1970 after signing a Statute of Constitutional Guarantees proposed by the Christian Democrats in return for their support in Congress.
 In an extensive interview with Régis Debray in 1972, Allende explained his reasons for agreeing to the guarantees.
 Some critics have interpreted Allende's responses as an admission that signing the Statute was only a tactical move.

 Presidency

+"The Chilean Path to Socialism"

+In his speech to the Chilean legislature following his election, Allende made clear his intention to move Chile from a capitalist to a socialist society: